mahmoud-moursy/Shrimp3/README.md

 Does *not* modify the actual array.

 #### `index(Array Number) -> {value}`
 Indexes an array.
 Panics if the index is out of bounds.
+Alternatively, you can do `Array[Number]` to index an array.

 #### `index_v(Array Number) -> {value}`
 Indexes an array.
 Returns `Void` if the index is out of bounds.